 Our approach is to use the IHI triple aim model, which provides a framework for how communities and providers can work together for healthcare improvement.
 The model examines population health and cost and experience of care.
 It also provides a theory of change that is focused on using improvement science methodology.

-The Anderson Center coordinates and provides resources to population health improvement teams and their community partners.
-Resources include project management, expertise in measurement and mapping, quality improvement coaching and community engagement activities.
+The Anderson Center partners with the community health teams and their partners.
+Resources include project management, expertise in measurement and mapping, quality improvement coaching and education and community engagement activities.